rgsoc-jam/rgsoc-jam.github.io/_posts/2016-07-05-building-blocks.md

 ## Things we did:
 - Added skeleton code for the Headers API (part of the Fetch API)
 - Ran into [PR issue #12271](https://github.com/servo/servo/pull/12271) while building the code on both Ubuntu 14.04 and OSX, indicating that the bug was a more general issue than it was originally thought to be
-- Learned that rebuilding Servo after making code changes sometimes requires running the `./mach clean` command in order to clear the "build cache" prior to running `./mach build --dev`
+- Learned that rebuilding Servo after making code changes sometimes requires running the `./mach clean` command in order to clear the "build cache" prior to running `./mach build --dev`.
+Also `./mach bootstrap-rust --force`
 - Applied for RustConf scholarships
 - Looked into optimal git workflow for Servo and RGSoC